-This Report relates to products: (i) for which Conflict Minerals are necessary to the functionality or production of that product; (ii) that were manufactured, or contracted to be manufactured, by the Company; and (iii) for which the manufacture was completed during calendar year 2023.
-These products, which are referred to in this Report collectively as the "Covered Products," consist of professional and engineered products, software, and services in our Intelligent Operating Solutions, Precision Technologies, and Advanced Healthcare Solutions segments.
+This Report relates to products: (i) for which Conflict Minerals are necessary to the functionality or production of that product; (ii) that were manufactured, or contracted to be manufactured, by the Company; and (iii) for which the manufacture was completed during calendar year 2024.
+These products, which are referred to in this Report collectively as the "Covered Products," consist of professional and engineered products, software, and services in our Intelligent Operating Solutions, Advanced Healthcare Solutions segments, and Precision Technologies.
+This Report does not give effect to the pending separation of Ralliant Corporation.